phfdonda/ror-social-scaffold/README.md

 This app is a Rails project for the Microverse's RoR curriculum, following TOP curriculum for webdevelopment.
 We have practiced how to deal with self-join tables and much more.

+## Live version

+Visit the [live version](https://whispering-wave-99254.herokuapp.com/) of this Social App.

 ## About the project

 In this app, you can create ask people to be friends! (we don't guarantee they'll accept)